simeonqs/Coevolution_of_relative_brain_size_and_life_expectancy_in_parrots/README.md

 ANALYSIS:
   - CODE: the code to replicate results
-  - DATA: raw data ;will be available upon publication
+  - DATA: raw data; will be available upon publication
   - RESULTS: intermediate results and figures; will be available upon publication

 NOTE: Some data contains sensitive information (zoo records) and can therefore not be made available even after publication.
 Processed data will be made available.